 Since living the dream life in Southeast Asia it has been hard to recreate the magical Christmases from back home.
 Christmas is celebrated in Thailand but it just doesn’t feel Christmasy.
 It drags along without magic, meaning or momentum only to end in lacklustre and a hangover.
 Tomorrow will be my third Christmas in Thailand.

 Family is the heart of Christmas.
 The rest is just decoration.
 Christmas markets with mum.
 Dad’s horrendous singing at Church.
-Reuniting with the friends and relatives which I ignore through the rest of the year.
-While I have my loved ones here in Bangkok I wish desperately to have them home to celebrate with family in Bangor.
+Reuniting with the friends and relatives which I ignore throughout the rest of the year.
+While I have my loved ones here in Bangkok I wish desperately to have them home to celebrate with family in Bangor in Northern Ireland.

 Mum’s traditional stew made the perfect lunch after finding oxo cubes and Bisto in the local Foodland.
 For decorations Tesco (Lotus), for wines and Belgian beers Wine Connection.
 Downloads of Christmas favourites for entertainment and the cat in her Santa outfit for the perfect Christmas away from home.